 The Diagnostic Neuroradiology Fellowship Program at the University of Iowa Hospitals and Clinics is a program that offers all of its positions through the NRMP Fellowship Match.
 We currently have 4 fellows in training.
-Click here for further information on the application process regarding the NRMP match, please visit, and for additional information about radiology fellowships participating in the match, please click here.
+Click here for further information on the application process regarding the NRMP match, and for additional information about radiology fellowships participating in the match, please click here.

 The University of Iowa Hospitals and Clinics (UIHC) is a beautiful, state-of-the-art, 734- bed tertiary care center located in the "Big 10" community of Iowa City, Iowa.
 It is closely allied with a 200-bed Veterans Administration Hospital on the same campus.
 Both hospitals serve as major referral centers for the Midwest.
 The Department of Radiology at UIHC consists of 60 staff physicians and researchers, 14 fellows, and 34 residents.
 There are currently 10 faculty members in the Section of Neuroradiology, including three physicists.